Bridge FM (Wales): Programming

 Bridge FM's output is produced and broadcast from Nation Broadcasting's St Hilary studios on FM, DAB and online.
-Most programming and presenters are shared with sister stations Radio Pembrokeshire and Radio Carmarthenshire.
+Most programming and presenters are shared with sister stations Swansea Bay Radio, Radio Pembrokeshire and Radio Carmarthenshire.
 Presenter-led shows air from 6am to 7pm on weekdays, and 6am to 6pm at the weekend.

 News

 Local news bulletins air hourly from 6am to 7pm on weekdays and 7am to 1pm at weekends, with headlines on the half-hour during weekday breakfast and drivetime.
 National news bulletins from Sky News Radio air hourly at other times.